dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 Note: The pattern for create contentList and album are the same for with the only difference being the notification type field 'CreateContentList', 'CreateAlbum'
-Note: The reason agreement creation notifications are different from contentList/album notifications is because agreements can be grouped together, but contentList/album creation cannot be.
+Note: The reason digital_content creation notifications are different from contentList/album notifications is because agreements can be grouped together, but contentList/album creation cannot be.

 **Announcement**